ghankerson/origins-conscioussness/intro.md

 	II.
 Transformation or Osiris

+Each of these stages is a chapter in  the book and will have one or podcasts dedicated to them.

 Human consciousness has absorbed more and more unconscious contents over thousands of years and in this process expands its own frontiers.
 Neumann suggests that in the West consciousness has achieved continuity where each stage is integrated.
 According to Neumann modern consciousness sits on this integration.

 Now when he says West this includes ancient Babylon and Egypt.
 I am really excited to get into this aspect of the book because its absolutely fascinating.